-27. Except for death or personal injury due to negligence of the Company or its employees the Company shall under no circumstances be liable in respect of defects in Goods delivered or for any damage or loss resulting from such defects In no event shall any breach of contract or tort (including negligence) or failure of any kind on the part of the Company or its employees give rise to any liability for loss of revenue or any consequential loss or damage arising from any cause whatsoever even if the Company has been advised of the possibility of such losses.
+41. Except for death or personal injury due to negligence of the Company or its employees the Company shall under no circumstances be liable in respect of defects in Goods delivered or for any damage or loss resulting from such defects.
+In no event shall any breach of contract or tort (including negligence) or failure of any kind on the part of the Company or its employees give rise to any liability for loss of revenue or any consequential loss or damage arising from any cause whatsoever even if the Company has been advised of the possibility of such losses.

-28. All claims must be made in writing within 28 days of the occurrence of the event giving rise to a claim.
+42. All claims must be made in writing within 28 days of the occurrence of the event giving rise to a claim.
 The Company shall always be afforded a reasonable opportunity to correct a default before being in breach of its obligations.
 The Company shall not be liable in respect of any claim unless these requirements have been complied with except in any particular case where the Client proves that it was not possible to comply and the claim made as soon as reasonably possible thereafter.

-£2 million and in respect of all other matters shall not exceed the price of the contract out of which the claim has arisen in respect of anyone claim.
+£2 million and in respect of all other matters shall not exceed the price of the Contract out of which the claim has arisen in respect of any one claim.
 A number of defaults which together result in or contribute to the same loss or damage shall be treated as one claim.

-30. Except as expressly stated herein, all conditions warranties representations and undertakings, express or implied, statutory or otherwise are excluded.
+44. Except as expressly stated herein, all conditions warranties representations and undertakings, express or implied, statutory or otherwise are excluded.

 Waiver of Remedies

-31. No forbearance, delay or indulgence by either party in enforcing the provisions of these terms and conditions shall prejudice or restrict the rights of that party nor shall any waiver of rights operate as a waiver of any subsequent breach.
+45. No forbearance, delay or indulgence by either party in enforcing the provisions of these terms and conditions shall prejudice or restrict the rights of that party nor shall any waiver of rights operate as a waiver of any subsequent breach.

-33. All notices which are required to be given by the Company or the Client shall be in writing and shall be sent in the case of a company to its registered office and in all other cases to the last known address of the recipient, or such address as the recipient may designate by notice given in accordance with the provisions of this clause.
-Notices may be delivered by hand, by first-class pre-paid letter or facsimile transmission and shall be deemed to have been served if by hand when delivered, if by first-class post 48 hours after posting and if by facsimile when dispatched.
+46. All notices which are required to be given by the Company or the Client shall be in writing and shall be sent in the case of a company to its registered office and in all other cases to the last known address of the recipient, or such other address as the recipient may designate by notice given in accordance with the provisions of this clause.
+Notices may be delivered by hand, by first-class pre-paid letter or facsimile transmission and shall be deemed to have been served if by hand when delivered, if by first-class post 48 hours after posting and if by facsimile when despatched.